-What Are The Different Types Of Guitar Pedals I Should Start With?
+Which Guitar Pedals Should I Start With?

 While unique and experimental effects can be cool (especially if you’re a hipster), to most players they may seem a little bit far-fetched.
 That’s why we’ve picked out some super-popular pedalboard staples; the usual suspects if you will.
 You’ll see the following pedals gracing the boards of anyone from pub giggers all the way to seasoned pros.

 But before we look at all of the key stompboxes you should have, you may already be thinking ‘which guitar pedal should be my first?’.
 Well, that’s an easy one – a tuner pedal!